Written by Paul J Bucknell on March, 05, 2020

 “Are you the teacher ..., and do not understand these things?”

 Jesus isn’t distracted by the focus on the signs.
-He gets at what Nicodemus is looking for, that is, real life answers.
-Most people talk around issues rather than facing them—largely because they don’t have such answers or questions!
+He understands what Nicodemus is truly seeking: real-life answers.
+Most people avoid addressing issues directly—mostly because they lack such answers or questions.

 Application

+It isn’t easy to fully understand class societies or those that make sharp distinctions between the privileged and the underserved, between those with connections and those without.
 For Nicodemus, Jesus was incongruent.
-The miracles were astounding, but he was willing to humble his heart and listen to Jesus.
-Nicodemus crossed some of those man-made hurdles to meet Jesus.
-And because of this, he received some teaching, which made him a master teacher.
+The miracles were incredible, but he was willing to humbly listen to Jesus.
+Nicodemus overcame some of those man-made barriers to meet Jesus.
+As a result, he received instruction that helped him become a master teacher.

 Summary

-These are the things that made Nicodemus a great man.
-His greatness came not from his riches, fame, nor his big titles, but that he sincerely came and listened to what Jesus, the author of life, said to him one night.
-He gambled with his life but found eternal life.
-He found and believed upon Jesus Christ as the Savior and Lord (John 7:50, 19:39).
+These are the qualities that made Nicodemus a great man.
+His greatness did not come from riches, fame, or big titles, but from his sincere willingness to listen to what Jesus, the author of life, told him one night.
+He risked his life but gained eternal life.
+He believed in Jesus Christ as the Savior and Lord (John 7:50, 19:39).
+As John continues his gospel, he twice refers to Nicodemus, each time indicating a real faith in Christ.

 48 No one of the rulers or Pharisees has believed in Him, has he?
 49 But this crowd which does not know the Law is accursed.”
 50 Nicodemus (he who came to Him before, being one of them) said to them, 51 “Our Law does not judge a man unless it first hears from him and knows what he is doing, does it?”
 (John 7:48-51)